Bitcoin struggles for footing on worries over China, leverage

 Digital assets have been on a wild ride this year as a growing number of retail and institutional investors bet that bitcoin and other crypto currencies will gain mainstream acceptance, but large price swings are common.
 Bitcoin is up 27% so far this year, and intra-day volatility has spiked to near 300% this week.

-Prominent crypto backers such as MicroStrategy Inc’s CEO Michael Saylor, Ark Invest’s [ARKK.P] Chief Executive Cathie Wood and Musk indicated their support for bitcoin as it plunged on Wednesday.
+Prominent crypto backers such as MicroStrategy Inc's (MSTR.O) CEO Michael Saylor, Ark Invest's ARKK.P Chief Executive Cathie Wood and Musk indicated their support for bitcoin as it plunged on Wednesday.

 While some retail traders saw missed opportunities in the slide, others saw the rout as a chance to pick up digital assets on the cheap.